Kong/docs.konghq.com/app/_src/gateway/upgrade/in-place.md

 {:.important}
-> **Important**: We do not recommend using this strategy unless {{site.base_gateway}} is deployed under an extreme resource-constrained environment, or unless you are not able to obtain new resources in a timely manner for a dual-cluster upgrade.
+> **Important**: We do not recommend using this strategy unless {{site.base_gateway}} is deployed under an extremely resource-constrained environment, or unless you are not able to obtain new resources in a timely manner for a dual-cluster upgrade.
+> <br><br>
+> The current cluster X can be substituted in place with the new cluster Y.
 However, this strategy does not prevent you from deploying the new cluster Y on a different machine.

 ## Prerequisites